 Traditionally, field service organizations have shied away from on-the-job training where a more experienced technician shows the ropes to a junior one, since doubling up on manpower for every job is an inefficient use of costly resources.
 Implementing Visual Assistance-based training programs where older field service engineers transfer their knowledge remotely to a novice workforce can be a win-win.
 It has the potential to provide older employees who no longer want to go out into the field with a job for a longer period of time while ensuring their expertise and knowledge is transferred effectively.

-According to a survey, 54% of respondents would be interested in involving senior technicians more directly in the training process but lack the technology to do so.
+According to a Field Service News survey, 54% of respondents would be interested in involving senior technicians more directly in the training process but lack the technology to do so.
 With Visual Assistance, veteran technicians and junior workers can sit together at a back-office location as they provide remote assistance, performing on-the-job training, maximizing technician utilization, and reducing costly site visits.

 Visual knowledge base